 If you’re like me and have a hard time deciding, I suggest trying a variety of greens like lettuce, spinach, kale, swiss chard, kale.
 Swiss chard is a favourite of mine and I sometimes plant it with my flowers because the colorful stems are so beautiful!

 To be honest, I don’t find the potato plant that exciting, but our kids love to dig up and hunt for potatoes during harvest.
 So, I think this is why they always choose to put a few in their garden space.
-Growing potatoes can be extra fun if you grow the Russian Blue variety, not only are the outsides a deep purple, but the flesh of the potato is purple too!
+Growing potatoes can be extra fun if you grow a purple or blue variety.
+Not only are the outsides a deep purple, but the flesh of the potato is purple too!
 You could have purple mashed potatoes for Thanksgiving next year!

 Strawberry plants will spread and multiply in a garden, so you may want to keep them in their own planter or separate garden plot.
 The sweet red juicy berries are a favourite of kids, also of garden critters, so make sure you pick them when they’re ready (or fence them in if needed) otherwise all the creatures in the neighbourhood will be enjoying your strawberries too.